codingismy11to7/zaneyos/cheatsheets/nixos/nix-beginner-guide.md

 -   `flake.nix`: This is the main file for the entire system.
 You shouldn't need to edit this file directly for most common changes.
 -   `hosts/`: This directory contains the configuration for each individual computer (or "host") you've installed ZaneyOS on.
     -   `hosts/<your-hostname>/`: This is where you'll make most of your changes.
-        -   `variables.nix`: This is your main control panel.
+        -   `configuration.nix`: This is your main control panel.
 You can enable/disable features, change settings, and more.
         -   `host-packages.nix`: This is where you can add packages that you only want on this specific computer.
 -   `modules/`: This directory contains the bulk of the configuration, broken down into smaller, reusable pieces ("modules").
     -   `modules/core/global-packages.nix`: You can add packages here if you want them to be installed on *all* of your ZaneyOS computers.